huggingface/blog/tf-serving.md

 sentence = "I love the new TensorFlow update in transformers."

-# Load the corresponding tokenizer of our saved model
+# Load the corresponding tokenizer of our SavedModel
 tokenizer = BertTokenizerFast.from_pretrained("nateraw/bert-base-uncased-imdb")

-# Load the model config of our saved model
+# Load the model config of our SavedModel
 config = BertConfig.from_pretrained("nateraw/bert-base-uncased-imdb")

 # Tokenize the sentence